Frederick Scherger: Later life

 After leaving the military, Scherger became chairman of the Australian National Airlines Commission (ACAC), the controlling body of the Federal government's domestic carrier Trans Australia Airlines (TAA), on 1 July 1966.
 Considered as bringing to TAA "the dash and leadership the new air age demanded", he presided over delivery of its first Douglas DC-9 twin-jet transport in 1967.
 The government's Two Airlines Policy, designed to ensure even competition between TAA and Australia's private domestic carrier, Ansett, meant that the decision of which airline would land the first DC-9 in the country came down to the toss of a coin, which Scherger won.
 He augmented his role at ACAC with chairmanship of the Commonwealth Aircraft Corporation (CAC) from 1968, and joined an Australian defence industries mission to the US the following year.

 Scherger continued to lead ACAC and CAC until retiring to live in Melbourne in 1975.
 He also served as director on the boards of other firms including electronics companies Plessey Pacific and International Computers (Australia) Limited.
 His wife Thelma died in a car accident in 1974.
-On 3 March 1975, at the age of seventy, he married Joy Robertson, a widow he had known three months.
+On 3 March 1975, aged seventy, he married Joy Robertson, a widow he had known three months.
 At the time, he was quoted as saying, "In the Air Force you have to move quickly or someone else will shoot you down".
 In retirement he attracted some controversy by continuing to advocate for the Australian military to acquire a nuclear capability.
-Sir Frederick Scherger died in Melbourne on 16 January 1984, having been ill following a stroke the previous year.
+Scherger died in Kew, Melbourne, on 16 January 1984, having been ill following a stroke the previous year.
+He was given a military funeral with a flypast, and cremated.